John Ball (priest): John Ball in popular culture

-William Morris wrote a short story called "A Dream of John Ball", which was serialised in the Commonweal between November 1886 and February 1887.
+William Morris wrote a short story called "A Dream of John Ball", which was serialised in The Commonweal between November 1886 and February 1887.
 It was published in book form in 1888.

 Ball appears in the historical novel Robert Annys: A Poor Priest (1901) by Annie Nathan Meyer.
 Ball appears as a sympathetic character in the novel Long Will (1903) by Florence Converse.

 There is a steep hill on the A5199 road in Leicestershire, between Shearsby and Husbands Bosworth, that is colloquially called "John Ball Hill".

-A tower chapel at the parish church of Thaxted in Essex was dedicated to John Ball under the Anglo-Catholic socialist vicar, Conrad Noel (1910–1942).
+A chapel at the parish church of Thaxted in Essex was dedicated to John Ball under the Anglo-Catholic socialist vicar, Conrad Noel (1910–1942).

-The Bedfordshire on Sunday, a free local newspaper based in Bedford, runs a weekly column by a fictional journalist called "John Ball's Diary", which features behind-the-scenes life in the office of the newspaper.
-The column is written by all the members of the editorial staff.
+Bedfordshire on Sunday, a free local newspaper based in Bedford, ran a weekly column by a fictional journalist called "John Ball's Diary", which featured behind-the-scenes life in the office of the newspaper.
+The column was written by members of the editorial staff.

 John Ball appears in the 1954 historical novel Katherine by Anya Seton.

 Ball made an appearance in the Newbery Medal-winning 2002 novel Crispin: The Cross of Lead.
 He was a priest, as he usually is, and was assisting a character by the name of Bear in the Peasants' Revolt of 1381.

 John Ball is referenced several times in T. H. White's The Once and Future King, most prominently in the fourth book, The Candle in the Wind.
 In the final chapter (14), King Arthur muses on his failure to unite England.
-King Arthur tries to understand what forces are at work that make mankind fight wars and references the "communism" of John Ball as a precursor to Mordred's Thrashers.
+Arthur tries to understand what forces are at work that make mankind fight wars and references the "communism" of John Ball as a precursor to Mordred's Thrashers.

 John Ball's line, "When Adam delved and Eve span, Who was then the gentleman?" serves as the epigraph to Zadie Smith's 2012 novel NW, which follows characters who grew up on a council estate in northwest London.

 In Act V Scene 1 of Hamlet, Shakespeare has the Gravedigger (First Clown) discuss the line "When Adam delved and Eve span, Who was then the gentleman?" with a bit of a reversed sense: in Adam's time there were none but gentlemen.

 First Clown: ...
 Come, my spade.
 There is no ancient gentleman but gardeners, ditchers, and grave-makers: they hold up Adam's profession.

 Second Clown: Was he a gentleman?

 First Clown: He was the first that ever bore arms.

 Second Clown: Why, he had none.